 It’s hard to believe that the original Friday the 13th was released nearly 28 years ago.
 Hitting theatres on May 9th, 1980, Friday the 13th would go on to earn just north of $39 million.
-Over the last three decades, this small film would lead to nine sequels, a crossover film, and a remake.
-It also played a significant role in igniting an entire horror subgenre that dominated cineplexes in the 1980s.
-In total, the Friday the 13th franchise has produced approximately $380 million in unadjusted box office revenue (Box Office Mojo, nd).
+Over the last three decades, this little horror movie has produced nine sequels, a crossover movie, and a remake.
+Undoubtedly, it also played a significant role in igniting an entire horror subgenre that dominated cineplexes in the 1980s.
+To date, the Friday the 13th franchise has earned approximately $380 million in unadjusted box office revenue (Box Office Mojo, nd).
 Few horror movies have cemented themselves into mainstream consciousness quite like the Friday the 13th series.
 Today, Jason Voorhees and his goalie mask are iconic horror symbols.
 There is no arguing that the film has a significant horror legacy.
 Yet understanding why it has amassed such a legacy poses interesting questions.

-The Tom Savini and Harry Manfredini Factors
+Don’t Forget the Tom Savini and Harry Manfredini Factors

 Friday the 13th Crystallizes the Slasher Subgenre

-Friday the 13th may borrow from other movies, but in doing so it accomplished something significant – it created the slasher film.
+Yes, Friday the 13th borrows from other movies, but in doing so it accomplished something significant – it created the slasher subgenre.
 Mario Bava’s The Bay of Blood is an obvious precursor to the slasher film.
-Both The Texas Chainsaw Massacre and John Carpenter’s Halloween certainly set the foundation of the slasher film.
-Yet Friday the 13th is the moviethat brings all of these different ingredients together. .
-When you watch self-aware movies like Cabin in the Woods, the elements these films deconstruct were first constructed as a fully functional whole by Friday the 13th.
+Both The Texas Chainsaw Massacre and John Carpenter’s Halloween certainly set some ground-rules Yet Friday the 13th is the movie that brought these ingredients together. .
+When you watch self-aware movies like Cabin in the Woods, the tropes these films deconstruct were first constructed as a fully functional whole by Friday the 13th.
 Sadly, we may be witnessing the first decade since Friday the 13th debuted in 1980 without a new feature-length Friday film.
 But every Friday the 13th, I dust off my blu-ray collection and attempt to get through as many of the franchise films in one sitting as possible.
 Maybe this will be the year I get through all 12 films.